-Setting a List of Short-term Goals
+Setting a List of Short-Term Goals

-What Is a short-term goal?
+What Is a Short-Term Goal?

-Benefits of Short-term Goals
+Benefits of Short-Term Goals

 Compiling Your List

-If you're not sure what goals you want to set, sit down and write out some of your ambitions.
+If you are not sure what goals you want to set, sit down and write out some of your ambitions.
 Be as honest as possible even if you think your dreams are frivolous.
 There's nothing wrong with a secret desire to tour Peru by jeep or own a fire-engine red Ferrari.
 Write down anything and everything you can think of, and then set that list aside.
 After a day or two, read over your list.
 See if there are any items that you'd like to add or remove from the list, and you'll have your final list.